m22spencer/BattletechPerformanceFix/README.md

 - DMFix
    - Fix exponential dependency checking explosion (Drops around 2 minutes from loads in roguetech)

+# Experimental patches
+- MDDB_TagsetQueryInChunks
+   - Prevent the game from softlocking/infinite loading when MDDB builds queries too large for sqlite3 to handle.

 # Upcoming patches
 - ParallelizeLoad (Disabled by default: Experimental, Dangerous)
    - An in progress patch, it is recommended you do not enable this patch at this time.